Stephanie041996/Project-3-TicTacToe/README.md

 ## Running the game
 - Open your terminal
 - Navigate to project directory
+- type 'git checkout game_logic' to navigate to correct branch
+- 'cd bin' to enter the bin
-- Enter `./bin/main.rb` in your terminal and press Enter.
+- Run `ruby main.rb` in your terminal to play and press Enter.
 - Follow the instructions in the Tic Tac Toe Game Instructions section.
 - Enjoy the game